 Processing the data

 In line with the IPA (Smith, Flowers, and Larkin 2009), the Location Task offers a rich and diverse corpus of data with thick description and triangulation, leading to in-depth and reliable findings (Alase 2017; Levitt et al. 2018).
-The data processing took place according to the following outline:
+The data processing took place according to the following outline.

-A. Holistic analysis of each individual task.
+A. Holistic analysis of each individual task

-Explore the task sheet, including examining the number and the type of places, the functions they serve, their distribution, and organization.
+Exploring the task sheet, including examining the number and the type of places, the functions they serve, their distribution, and organization.

-Analyze the verbal text.
-We apply the three steps suggested by van Manen (2016): (1) a holistic stage for identifying key ideas; (2) a selective phase in which the text is read several times to identify essential statements; and (3) careful probing of each sentence or set of sentences, auditing their meanings for school experience interpretation.
+Analyzing the verbal text.
+We applied the three steps suggested by van Manen (2016): (1) a holistic stage for identifying key ideas; (2) a selective phase in which the text is read several times to identify essential statements; and (3) careful probing of each sentence or set of sentences, auditing their meanings for school experience interpretation.

-Organize the verbal data into themes simultaneously with configuration analysis of the task sheet so that the verbal and visual texts will present a coherent whole.
+Organizing the verbal data into themes with simultaneous configuration analysis of the task sheet so that the verbal and visual texts present a coherent whole.
 Configuration analysis is a visual-interpretive technique we developed to highlight task areas and identify and abstract their latent structure (see Figures 2–3).

-B. Identification of common themes in different Location Tasks.
-The themes are extracted based on two criteria: first, the very appearance of the theme in both the visual and verbal texts; and second, the theme includes elements of both the social-educational and spatial environments (Zur and Eisikovits 2011).
+B. Identification of common themes in different Location Tasks

+The themes were extracted based on two criteria: first, the very appearance of the theme in both the visual and verbal texts; and second, if the theme included elements of both the social-educational and spatial environments (Zur and Eisikovits 2011).

 Results

-Natasha’s and Alex’s task sheets
+Natasha and Alex’s task sheets

-Natasha’s ideal school (see Figure 2) has 47 places; 40 inside the school and seven outside.
-Some of them appear more than once, and they all provide basic physical needs: restrooms (eight), benches (four), food and drink vending machines (three), shaded seating areas (three), and bicycle parking facilities (two).
-The classrooms are situated on the left, arranged on different floors of the building, with one floor allocated to each year’s group.
+Natasha’s ideal school (see Figure 2) has 47 places – 40 inside the school and seven outside.
+Some of them appear more than once, and they all provide basic physical needs – restrooms (eight), benches (four), food and drink vending machines (three), shaded seating areas (three), and bicycle parking facilities (two).
+The classrooms are situated on the left, arranged on different floors of the building, with one floor allocated to each grade.
 On the right is a building containing places for specialized learning, with a particularly large area allocated to science rooms.
 Other areas are designated for sports and a library.
 In addition, a prominent entrance area and a shaded seating area are situated at the periphery.

-On the original task sheet, Natasha used two colors: brown to mark paths and light green as background to the areas with buildings.
+On the original task sheet, Natasha used two colors – brown to mark paths and light green as background to the areas with buildings.
 She drew the straight lines and the squares that appear in Figure 2.
-In the configuration analysis, we emphasized six central characteristics: symmetrical organization; clearly defined spatial areas; figure-ground relationships in which the learning areas are more prominent than other places; division of the space into two areas by a central path; interconnection of places via a secondary path system, and expansive empty areas in the sheet’s third and fourth circles.
+In the configuration analysis, we noted an emphasis on six central characteristics: symmetrical organization; clearly defined spatial areas; figure-ground relationships in which the learning areas are more prominent than other places; division of the space into two areas by a central path; interconnection of places via a secondary path system, and expansive empty areas in the sheet’s third and fourth circles.

+[Figure 2 appears here]

 Figure 2: Configuration analysis of Natasha’s task sheet

-Alex’s ideal school (see Figure 3) comprises 40 places—25 inside the school and 15 in the external area.
+Alex’s ideal school (see Figure 3) comprises 40 places – 25 inside the school and 15 in the external area.

+[Figure 3 appears here]

 Figure 3: Configuration analysis of Alex’s task sheet

 The stickers are evenly distributed around the task sheet, with no additional sketches or color.
 Each place appears only once.
 In the configuration analysis of Alex’s ideal school, we emphasized the diversity of the areas and the circular organization around the center.